Check back for updates!

 Maps and Artistic category

-5. Originality – Is the map innovative, either in its subject matter or its application of visual graphics?
+3. Originality – Is the work innovative, either in its subject matter or its application of visual graphics?
 Is the presentation unique?

 Apps category

-2. Design/function – Is the map easy to use, with an effective use of interactive tools, and intuitive user interactions?
+3. Originality – does the author make effective and engaging use of the theme (palette, font choices, graphical elements)?
+Is the app formatted appropriately for use on multiple platforms (try resizing the screen or using the app on a mobile device and desktop)?
+Is the app easy to use, with an effective use of interactive tools, and intuitive user interactions?
 Are pop-ups configured appropriately?
-Is the map compatible with its intended platform or device?
+Is the app compatible with its intended platform or device?
+Does the app load and operate quickly?

 Prizes